elifyagmurduran/elifyagmurduran/README.md

 I did my first and only internship with the wonderful data analysis team of Experian and now I have a job as a solution analyst associate there.

-## Skills I Am Currently Working On ⚡
+## Currently Working On ⚡

-- Getting better at JavaScript, and React framework
+- Artificial Intelligence algorithms and their impelementations in Python
-- Learning more about front end development and responsive design
+- Mobile programming techniques with Java
-- Exploring the possibilities of AI algorithms
+- My thesis project, which is a full stack calendar integration application